OpenSourceActivismTech/call-power-org/README.md

 1) Create a campaign with one of several types, to determine how callers are matched to targets.

 * _Executive_ connects callers to the Whitehouse Switchboard, or to a specific office if known
 * _Congress_ connects callers to their Senators, Representative, or both.
-Uses data from the Sunlight Foundation.
+Uses data from the TheUnitedStates.io.
 * _State_ connects callers to their Governor or State Legislators.
 Uses the OpenStates API.
 * _Local_ connects callers to a local official.
 Campaigners must enter these numbers in advance.
 * _Custom_ can connect callers to corporate offices, local officals, or any other phone number entered in advance.